High School Football | Second-half rally lifts Herrin past West Frankfort

 Senior halfback Brody Reagan broke loose and scored from 20 yards out.
 The two-point conversion failed, leaving the Tigers up on the scoreboard, 14-12.
 They would not trail again.

-Herrin extended its lead with 1:37 left in the third period when junior receiver Kyrese Lukens snagged a pass from senior quarterback Jonathan Harrison from 20 yards out.
-Senior Keegan Weber’s point-after-kick was good to make it 21-12.
+Herrin extended its lead with 1:37 left in the third period when Kyrese Lukens snagged a pass from senior quarterback Jonathan Harrison from 20 yards out.
+Keegan Weber’s point-after-kick was good to make it 21-12.

-Harrison had to be inserted into the QB position when Clough left the game with a strained neck.

 The Redbirds fought back.